-TYPE IV: Throwable Flotation Devices
+TYPE IV: Throwable Devices

 These cushions and ring buoys are designed to be thrown to someone in trouble.
-Since a throwable flotation device is not designed to be worn, it is neither for rough waters nor for persons who are unable to hold onto it.
+Since a Type IV is not designed to be worn, it is neither for rough waters nor for persons who are unable to hold onto it.